 ‘That’s me fucked then.’

-The constable laughed, and unzipped the medical bag.
-He snapped on a pair of surgical gloves, and moments later Trent felt him cautiously cutting away at his trouser leg.
-The diligent tailoring was followed by ham-fisted probing inside the wound, and Trent screamed.
+The constable laughed as he unzipped the medical bag and snapped on a pair of surgical gloves before opening a sterile packet of scissors.
+Moments later Trent felt him cautiously cutting away his trouser leg.
+The diligent tailoring was soon followed by ham-fisted probing inside the wound and Trent screamed.

-‘Sorry, but I have to stop the bleeding,’ the young man explained, looking upset.
+‘Sorry, sarge, but I have to try and stop the bleeding,’ the constable explained, sounding as upset as he looked.

-As the pain intensified Trent couldn’t help but think about Sarah.
-Even if he survived he knew he’d never see her again.
+As the pain intensified Trent couldn’t help but think about Sarah, and he knew that even if he survived he’d never see her again.

 Would she even attend his funeral? - He wouldn’t mind if she sat at the back, as long as she came.

-It should make the headlines in the Evening Standard and Metro. - “Detective murdered on duty, ex-girlfriend blames herself.”
+The shooting should at least make the front pages of the Evening Standard and Metro. - “Detective murdered on duty, ex-girlfriend blames herself.”

-‘Did you see that Gobek, sarge?’ the young man said, trying to distract him to keep him conscious.
+‘Did you see that Gobek, sarge?’ he said, almost shouting.
 ‘The bastard nearly killed one of our dogs.’

 ‘Don’t waste your first-aid training on me then, constable,’ he said, snivelling into his shirt-sleeve.
 ‘Not if a fucking dog’s been shot.’